 Bring your mountain bikes or rent them at Detroit Mountain Recreation Area and ride the trails here, and north of Detroit Lakes at Maplelag Resort.
 If the whole family needs a workout, the Detroit Lakes Community Center has courts, weights and a pool with an enticing waterslide.
 Kids will be wowed by The Backyard, the area's largest indoor playland.

 Into nature?
 Explore our green spaces for hidden geocaches.
 Hike the North Country Scenic Trail at Tamarac National Wildlife Refuge.
 Walk the trails at Dunton Locks County Park and Sucker Creek Preserve and read the interpretive signs.
 Got binoculars?
 Bring them while you hike and bird the trail at Detroit Lakes Wetland Management Area.

-For more scholarly endeavors, we're pleased to invite you to Lake Agassiz Regional Library and Becker County Museum, where admission is free.
+For more scholarly endeavors, we're pleased to invite you to Lake Agassiz Regional Library and Becker County Museum.
 Music and dancing make your soul happy?
 Get a seat and enjoy local to international talent at the 800+ seat Historic Holmes Theatre.
 Bring a blanket or lawn chair to the City Park bandshell in the summer for free entertainment at Tuesdays in the Park.

 It really is all here at the lakes, in Detroit Lakes, Minnesota.

 Check out the Arts, Culture and Entertaiment section of our business directory for more opportunities.